csirtgadgets/bearded-avenger/README.md

  * [FAQ](https://github.com/csirtgadgets/bearded-avenger/wiki/FAQ)
  * [Known Issues](https://github.com/csirtgadgets/bearded-avenger/issues?labels=bug&state=open)

+# Project Goals
+* Pythonic re-write
+* Break storage out from cif-router
+* Enable various types of storage
+* Less batch processing by cif-smrt, more streaming through HTTP and ZMQ

 # Getting Involved
 There are many ways to get involved with the project.
 If you have a new and exciting feature, or even a simple bugfix, simply [fork the repo](https://help.github.com/articles/fork-a-repo), create some simple test cases, [generate a pull-request](https://help.github.com/articles/using-pull-requests) and give yourself credit!